%1$s

 Is sepsis always life-threatening

 When sepsis strikes, it can be fatal.
 Death due to sepsis occurs as a result of poor blood flow and multi-organ failure.
 In India, 34% of people with sepsis die in the intensive care unit.
-Globally, sepsis is attributed to causing deaths greater than those caused by heart diseases and stroke combined.
-Despite these grave consequences, fewer individuals know about sepsis.
+Globally, sepsis causes more deaths than heart disease and stroke combined.
+Despite these grave consequences, few individuals know about sepsis.
 Early detection of infection and timely treatment can save lives.

 At a Glance: